 (Optional): add in your booze of choice (omit if using the larger quantity of vanilla extract).

-Churn the frozen yogurt in your ice cream maker for about 20 minutes and freeze for about 2 hours (preferred version).
-Alternatively, transfer to a sealable container and place in the freezer until frozen, 4-6 hours to overnight, though expect a few crystals.
+Churn the frozen yogurt in your ice cream maker for about 20 minutes (varies from machine to machine) and freeze for about 2 hours.
+Alternatively, transfer to a sealable container and place in the freezer until frozen, 4-6 hours to overnight.

 If freezing overnight: take out your froyo 10-20 minutes prior to serving (depending on your room temp!) before scooping away.